NcStudios/NcTools/README.md

 ```

 `nc-convert` will skip files that are already up-to-date when using a manifest.
+Relative paths within `globalOptions` are interpreted relative to the manifest.

 For more information, see the help text for `nc-convert` and the docs on [input file
 requirements](docs/SourceFileRequirements.md) and [.nca formats](docs/AssetFormats.md)